 This guide covers the HTTP contract for implementing OAuth in your own application — language-agnostic, with curl examples.
-If you want to start from working code, the Quickstart scaffolds a complete Node.js reference implementation.
+To start from working code, the Quickstart scaffolds a complete Node.js reference implementation.

 Send the user to the Brevo authorization endpoint.
-Your server constructs this URL and redirects the user’s browser to it.
+Your server constructs this URL and redirects the user’s browser.

 Parameters: